MVG Class A

 The MVG Class A is an electric multiple unit (EMU) train type operated by the Münchner Verkehrsgesellschaft on the Munich U-Bahn system.
 It is the first and oldest type of rolling stock in service on the Munich U-Bahn, and is used on all lines.
 The prototypes were delivered in 1967, and the full-production units from 1970 until 1983.
-A derivative of the Class A, the VAG Class DT1, is in service on the Nuremberg U-Bahn system.
+A derivative of the Class A, the VAG Class DT1, was in service on the Nuremberg U-Bahn system until 2023.

 Formation

 Every Class A train consists of two permanently-coupled cars, forming a twin-unit.
 The car at the northern end is numbered 6xxx, while the car at the southern end is numbered 7xxx.
 The trains are equipped with automatic Scharfenberg couplers, enabling operation of up to three units together to form a six-car train.

 The Class A was delivered in six batches: